bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/03-initial-setup.md

 ???

-Alright, enough of the background knowledge, lets go over what we need to do to install and configure webpack the first time.
+Enough of the background knowledge, let's go how we install and configure webpack the first time.
 We have a short excercise to practice this process after this section.

 ---